 Vue (cinema multiplex a couple of miles outside the city centre).

 For art events, The Castle Gallery at 43 Castle Street (tel: 01463 729512) has exhibitions of original contemporary fine and applied art.

 Music in pubs/bars/hotels:

-For ceilidhs, try Hootananny on a Saturday afternoon and The Phoenix Ale House on Sunday afternoons.
+For ceilidhs, try Hootananny on a Saturday afternoon.

 The invernessGiGs web site includes music news, events listings, reviews, etc.